-The figure of the fallen woman is epitomised by Emily, Daniel Peggotty's niece.
+On the other hand, the figure of the fallen woman is epitomised by Emily, Daniel Peggotty's niece.
 Emily's fall is foreshadowed early in the novel.
 While playing with David at Yarmouth beach, she risks danger by walking out on an old jetty, 'springing forward to her destruction (as it appeared to me), with a look that I have never forgotten, directed far out to sea' (Chapter 3).
 David's remembrance of this childhood incident and Emily's actual 'destruction' later in life compels him to contemplate whether it would have been for the best if Emily had drowned that day.
 Furthermore, as a child, Emily wishes to become a lady.
 This ambition to rise above her working-class status plays an instrumental role in her fall.
 As she grows up, she does not relinquish her wish until the upper-class Steerforth comes along with the offer of realising her cherished dream.
 He seduces her, eloping to Italy with her on the eve of her marriage to Ham Peggotty.
 But Steerforth perceives Emily as nothing more than a mere distraction at his disposal and becomes bored of her quite quickly.
 It is also unlikely that he had any intentions of marrying Emily in the first place, since marriage with her would have meant a significant step down the social ladder.

 It should be noted that Emily's tainted fate seems to be entwined with that of her friend, Martha Endell.
-After she is dishonoured - the reasons for her fall are not explained - and ostracised by her townsfolk, Martha runs off to London using money given to her by Emily.
+After she is dishonoured - the reasons for her fall are not explained - and ostracized by her townsfolk, Martha runs off to London using money given to her by Emily.
 There she becomes a prostitute, contemplates suicide out of postlapsarian guilt, but redeems herself by bringing about Daniel's reunion with Emily.
 Towards the end of the narrative, Emily and Martha immigrate to Australia with Daniel in search of a better life.
 However, once in the colony, their lives turn out differently.
 Martha achieves domestic happiness after marrying a bushman, whereas Emily finds peace in the burly bosom of Daniel and doing good to others.
 Here fiction seems commensurate with historical fact, for, like Emily and Martha, several of the inmates of Urania Cottage, the refuge for the rehabilitation of fallen women that the philanthropic Dickens managed under the patronage of the heiress Angela Burdett-Coutts, found husbands and led productive lives in the colonies.
+But it is important to understand from the context of this novel that mainland England did not really have a place or space to proffer for women who wanted to mend their ways in life.